jexnator/starter-academic/content/post/WeeklyBlog/index.md

 <p></p>

 ## 27/10/21 - 29/10/21
+On Wednesday I was sick in bed due to the effects of the 2nd vaccination.<br>

-For my console-casino I had to draw a class-diagram with the relations between the different objects.<br>
+For my console-casino I had to draw a class-diagram with the relations between the different classes.<br>
 When I finished that, I organised a call with John to view the diagram with each other.
 At the end the class-diagram looked then as follows.

 ![Class-diagram](class-diagram.jpg "<b>Casino class-diagram |</b> Screenshot")

+On Friday morning I repeated the OOP concept to prepare me on the casino task.
+In the afternoon we had our 10th anniversary event.
+Until the end it was a very successful event.

 </p><br>
 <p></p>